wp-plugins/emoji-settings/readme.txt

 Or a seperate plugin.

 **I couldn't get is_single, is_home, etc. checks to work with this filter, so don't bother trying that for now :) use as described below.**
+**You could however add any of these filters to any of your templates to get the desired result described above.
+It depends however if your theme supports that, of course.**
 *You could also combine the options['key'], but I don't see a reason to do so*

 `//* Modify Default Emoji settings, example